masaccio/picow_day_clock/README.md

 A watchdog timer runs on the clock and reboots the Pico if there is no activity for `WATCHDOG_TIMEOUT_MS` which is 3 seconds by default.
 On reboot, the clock reconnects to Wi-Fi and resyncs with NTP.

 The clock displays icons along the top edge of LCD1 when errors occur.
-The icons indocate watchdog status, NTP status and Wi-Fi status.
-They are coloured red for errors and green for normal status and indicate the nature of the error that occured such as a Wi-Fi authentication provblem or network timeout.
+The icons indicate watchdog status, NTP status and Wi-Fi status.
+They are coloured red for errors and green for normal status and indicate the nature of the error that occurred such as a Wi-Fi authentication problem or network timeout.

 ![Example display icons](https://raw.githubusercontent.com/masaccio/picow_day_clock/main/images/icons-on-display.jpeg)

-If the LCD cannot be initialises, the clock prints diagnostics to `stdout` as a last resort.
+If the LCD cannot be initializes, the clock prints diagnostics to `stdout` as a last resort.

 ### Timezones

 The software takes into consideration daylight savings time, but currently calculates this based on the last Sunday of the month which is the approach taken in Europe including the United Kingdom.

 The default time is also set to UTC with daylight savings time, which is the configuration for the United Kingdom.